Quadtree/ds2cc/README.md

 ===
 Once the dev version is running on your machine, go to http://127.0.0.1:8888/importer.jsp

+Get the current production dataset from https://ds2-cc.appspot.com/importer/xml

-Select the rawdata/data1.xml file and select "Submit"
+Select the file you downloaded and select "Submit"